estermer/ga-instructor-code-challenge/README.md

 comments on how each error was corrected.

 ##Movie Search

+Here is a link to the deployed app on Heroku: http://ia-movie-searcher.herokuapp.com/

 This single page app allows a user to search for any movie of his choice.

 It will display the movies information including the title, director, rating, genre, and the movies poster.